 The classification system includes a PSANZ Perinatal Death Classification (PSANZ-PDC) for classifying the main obstetric antecedent factor that led to the chain of events resulting in the stillbirth or neonatal death, and a Neonatal Death Classification (PSANZ-NDC) for classifying the main condition in the neonatal period that caused the death.
 According to the Queensland Health perinatal data custodians, for approximately 50 percent of all perinatal deaths, the PSANZ classifications are assigned by the QMPQC's PMSC following consideration of all available clinical information for each perinatal death.
-Maternity
+Maternity services with experienced perinatal and maternal mortality review committees, independently classify their perinatal deaths and submit these to the QMPQC and Statistical Services Branch.

-68 AIHW- Determinants of health for Indigenous Australians

-69 Ibiebele I, Coory M, Boyle F, Humphrey M, Vlack S, Flenady V. Stillbirth rates among indigenous and non-indigenous women in Queensland, Australia: is the gap closing?
-BJOG 2014: DOI: 10.1111/14 DOI: 10.1111/14 DOI: 10.1111/1471- 0528.13047.
+AIHW- Determinants of health for Indigenous Australians biebele I, Coory M, Boyle F, Humphrey M, Vlack S, Flenady V. Stillbirth rates among indigenous and non-indigenous women in Queensland, Australia: is the gap closing?
+BJOG 2014; DOI: 10.1111/14 DOI: 10.1111/1471- 0528.13047.

 70 PSANZ Clinical Practice Guideline for Care Around Stillbirth and Neonatal Death.
-Appendix J - Perinatal Mortality Classifications - Quick Reference Sheet.
+Appendix I - Perinatal Mortality Classifications - Quick Reference Sheet.